-- 13.1 We will ensure that contractors and providers are aware of our school's child protection policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 13.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children/young people have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023.
-If assurance is not obtained, permission to work with our pupils or use our school premises may be refused. - 13.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 13.4 When we hire out school premises we will ensure that safeguarding requirements are included in the agreement as a condition of use and occupation of the premises, in accordance with the KCSIE 23 guidance on keeping children safe in out-of-school settings.
+13.1 We will ensure that contractors and providers are aware of our school and nursery's child protection policy and procedures.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns.

+- 13.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children/young people have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: Statutory Guidance for School and Colleges, September 2024.
+If assurance is not obtained, permission to work with our pupils or use our school and nursery premises may be refused. - 13.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 13.4 When we hire out school and nursery premises we will ensure that safeguarding requirements are included in the agreement as a condition of use and occupation of the premises, in accordance with the KCSIE 2024 guidance on keeping children safe in out-of-school and nursery settings.
 Failure to comply will lead to termination of the agreement.
-As with any safeguarding allegation, we follow our own safeguarding policies and procedures, including informing the LADO should we receive an allegation relating to an incident that happened when an individual or organisation was using the school premises for the purposes of running activities for children.
+As with any safeguarding allegation, we follow our own safeguarding policies and procedures, including informing the LADO should we receive an allegation relating to an incident that happened when an individual or organisation was using the school and nursery premises for the purposes of running activities for children.